AlanMalikov777/TokenSharing/README.md

 # TokenSharing
-Program that gives tokens to the users and save it in database
+Program that gives tokens to users and save it in database

 # Team
 Asanuly Alikhan - 'login' and 'protected' functions